-- in rooms containing power stations, or in a machinery space category A - will not impair the operating ability of the emergency source of electrical power, see also E.2. - 2.2 As far as is practicable, the room containing the emergency source of electrical power, the associated transformers, the converters and emergency switchboard must adjoin the not boundaries of machinery spaces or of those spaces which contain the main source of electrical power, the associated transformers, converters or the main switchboard. - 2.3 Depending on the construction of the ship, e.g. small vessels, other installations may be accepted with special approval by TL.
+- in rooms containing power stations, or in a machinery space category A - will not impair the operating ability of the emergency source of electrical power, see also E.2.

+2.2 As far as is practicable, the room containing the emergency source of electrical power, the associated transformers, converters and the emergency switchboard must not adjoin the boundaries of machinery spaces or of those spaces which contain the main source of electrical power, the associated transformers, converters or the main switchboard.

+2.3 Depending on the construction of the ship, e.g. small vessels, other installations may be accepted with special approval by TL.